US Response 'Hasn't Changed The Calculus' Of Russian Interference, NSA Chief Says - Slashdot

 Any subordinate who will NOT do that is a coward, a toadie.

+It's not a universal thing that speaking your mind to a senior management is considered a good thing.
+There are cultures -- both national and corporate -- where bringing up ideas to senior people is seen as undermining the authority of management.
+I've worked in corporate cultures where expressing ideas is quite dangerous, and if such an expression drew management ire everyone was supposed to jump on the bandwagon ridiculing the unfortunate sub

-Going after Russia, (Score:1, Flamebait)
+Going after Russia, (Score:1, Insightful)

 but not Mexico would be hypocritical.
 Mexican citizens cast a significant number of votes in the election - illegally - which to me is a bigger deal than doing some advertising.